-The Board established an Investment Committee, which comprises Heather Bestwick (Chair of the Committee) and all the other Directors.
+The Board established an Investment Committee, which comprises Nicholas Wilson (Chairman of the Committee) and all the other Directors.
 The purpose of this committee is to review the portfolio of the Company, new investment opportunities and evaluate the performance of the Investment Advisor.

-The Board is satisfied that the Investment Committee contains members with sufficient recent and relevant experience.
+The Board is satisfied that the Investment Committee contains members with sufficient recent and relevant financial experience.